mauroservienti/milestone.github.io/_posts/2016-08-23-consuming-messages-in-batches-with-nservicebus.md

 ### That doesn't mean it cannot be done.

-The fact that it is not supported out of the box by NServiceBus it doesn't really mean that it cannot be done, imagine we have something producing a stream of messages, that is exactly what the NServiceBus transport does.
-What we could do is design something like the following:
+The fact that it is not supported out of the box by NServiceBus doesn't really mean that it cannot be done.
+Imagine we have something producing a stream of messages, that is exactly what the NServiceBus transport does, what we could do is design something like the following:

 ```csharp
 class BatchedMessageConsumer<TMessageType>